Ambetter Member Communication

 For example;

-• 31% of member say it was important to see a website maintenance banner when first logging into the website but that it did not need to be “front and center”
+- 31% of members say it was important to see a website maintenance banner when first logging into the website, but that it did not need to be “front and center.”

-• 51% said that if Autopay sign up was displayed as part of the Late payment alert, they would sign up so they were not late again
+- 51% said that if Autopay sign-up was displayed as part of the Late payment alert, they would sign up so they would not be late again

 The Impact